mbenke/zpf2019/Slides/01Typ1/01typy.md

 to $\Gamma \vdash e :: \forall a.t$
 -->

-Na przykład
+For example

 $${ { \vdash map :: (a\to b) \to [a] \to [b] } \over
    { \vdash map :: \forall b. (a\to b) \to [a] \to [b] } } \over
    { \vdash map :: \forall a. \forall b. (a\to b) \to [a] \to [b] } $$

-Uwaga:
+Note:

 $$ f : a \to b \not \vdash map\; f :: \forall b. [a] \to [b]  $$

-* Instancjacja
+* Instantiation

 $$ {\Gamma \vdash e :: \forall a.t}\over {\Gamma \vdash e :: t[a:=s]} $$

-# Klasy
+# Classes

-* klasy opisują własności typów
+* Classes describe properties of types, e.g.

     ~~~~ {.haskell}
     class Eq a where